quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 excessively.

-To enable a sender to respond to potential network congestion, a sender SHOULD cause a receiver to send an acknowledgement at least once per RTT.
+To enable a sender to respond to potential network congestion, a sender SHOULD cause a receiver to send an acknowledgement at least once per RTT if there are unacknowledged ack-eliciting packets in flight.
 A sender can accomplish this by sending an IMMEDIATE_ACK frame once per round-trip time (RTT), or it can set the Ack-Eliciting Threshold and Request Max Ack Delay values to be no more than a congestion window and an estimated RTT, respectively.

 Many congestion controllers have a startup phase at the beginning of a connection, during which a sender seeks to quickly find an approximate but sustainable congestion window or bandwidth.
 Acknowledgments from the peer serve as critical feedback during this phase, and a sender can use ACK_FREQUENCY frames to increase the rate of feedback during this phase.
+For example, a sender could cause an ACK frame to be sent on every ack-eliciting packet to increase the congestion controller's robustness to loss of an ACK and to enable more accurate RTT tracking at the beginning of the connection.

 ## Burst Mitigation

-Receiving an acknowledgement usually allows a sender to release new packets into the network.
+Receiving an acknowledgement can allow a sender to release new packets into the network.
 If a sender is designed to rely on the timing of peer acknowledgments ("ACK clock"), delaying acknowledgments can cause undesirable bursts of data into the network.
 A sender MUST limit such bursts.
 In keeping with Section 7.7 of {{QUIC-RECOVERY}}, a sender can either employ pacing or cause a receiver to send an acknowledgement for at least each initial congestion window of received data.

 ## Loss Detection and Timers {#loss}